ericyd/gdrive-transfer/howto_for_non-developers.md

 The intended audience for this document are those people who have familiarity with Google Drive and a moderate fluency with we browsers.
 No modification of code is required to launch a web app using the code in this repository.

+The code snippets (`the parts that look like this`) are intended to be run in the Terminal on Mac or Linux or Command Prompt on Windows.

 ## Requirements

 * Git